influxdata/influxdb/ui/src/writeData/components/telegrafPlugins/snmp_trap.md

 	- version (string, "1" or "2c" or "3")
 	- context_name (string, value from v3 trap)
 	- engine_id (string, value from v3 trap)
+	- community (string, value from 1 or 2c trap)
   - fields:
 	- Fields are mapped from variables in the trap.
 Field names are the trap variable names after MIB lookup.
 Field values are trap